 - While you wait for the police, collect any witnesses’ contact information including their name, phone number, and email address.

 - Take photos of the accident and your injuries.

-- Reach out to an experienced California personal injury attorney who will walk youth through the claims process ahead.
+- Reach out to an experienced Florida personal injury attorney who will walk youth through the claims process ahead.
 They will help satisfy the burden of proof to recover the financial compensation you require to heal.